-Setting the right pricing strategy is a necessary part of any successful business.
-This chapter sets the prices of individual products offered by the cafe.
-The prices are determined by the author based on the competitor analysis of the Kolo Kavárna in Uherské Hradiště, in other words, demand-oriented pricing strategy.
-The following tables show the cost price together with the sale price of each product.
+Setting the right pricing strategy is the necessary part of any successful business.
+This chapter sets the prices of individual products and services offered by the cafe.
+The prices are determined by the author based on online research of the pricing strategy of direct and indirect competitors of Café Domestikárna in Uherské Hradiště, in other words, demand-oriented pricing strategy.
+The following tables show the prices of products and services.